deejaygraham/deejaygraham.github.io/_posts/2014-05-20-self-hosted-webserver-using-owin.markdown

 ![listing](/img/posts/self-hosted-webserver-using-owin/index-browse-folder.png)

-The [Nancy](http://nancyfx.org/) web framework was my favourite for building .Net web applications but now I'm torn between it and using OWIN.
+For home projects, the [Nancy](http://nancyfx.org/) web framework was my favourite for building .Net web applications (hosted on IIS or self-hosted) but now I'm torn between using the self-hosting or Helios-hosted version of OWIN.
 More experiments are needed.